ugenloc/ugenloc/README.md

 ### Hi there, Here Is What I'm Currently Working On! 👋

-- 🔭 I’m currently working on Quantmodel
+- 🔭 I’m currently working on ...
+Decentralized Applications
 - 🌱 I’m currently learning Tensorflow
 - 👯 I’m looking to collaborate on machine learning and deep learning projects
 - 🤔 I’m looking for help with starting and scaling a software company